cypweisman/acting-audition/README.md

-# acting-audition
+### Acting Audition
+Eclipse, Java, JUnit

+Project Goal:
-My first Java/Eclipse project; it's an object oriented command line app that allows a user to enter the results of an acting audition.
-The user can enter data manually via the command line or provide the file path of a text file to be parsed
+- Create a command line app that allows a user to enter the results of an acting audition
+- The user should be able to enter data manually via the command line or provide the path of a text file to be parsed

+Current Status:
+- Functional with file parser, driver code, actors and productions
+- Unit tests written actor class

+Up Next:
+- Develop tests for production class

 [Watch a screencast of the app running here](https://www.youtube.com/watch?v=4aOqwx3QqTI)